dreamingblackcat/oneclick-fontchanger/README.md

 #Description

 A chrome extension that lets you switch between two fonts via keyboard shortcuts.
-For convnience,you can use 2 keyboard shortcuts(default Ctrl+Shift+1 and Ctrl+Shift+1).
+For convnience,you can use 2 keyboard shortcuts(default Ctrl+B and Alt+B).

 The extension was originally written to solve the problem of quickly changing between Zawgyi-One and Myanmar Unicode.
 But you can change to any two fonts via options.